-Emergency Shelter Category funds may be awarded to a non-profit (sub- recipient) that does not own (or run) a shelter for the purpose of paying for hotel/motel vouchers when no appropriate emergency shelter is available with caveats.

-No administrative costs are allowed for grant recipients.
-There is no maximum or minimum grant size.
+- Emergency Shelter Category funds may be awarded to a non-profit (sub- recipient) that does not own (or run) a shelter for the purpose of paying for hotel/motel vouchers when no appropriate emergency shelter is available with caveats. - No administrative costs are allowed for grant recipients.